Your guide to Utah's 2020 antlerless hunts

-You can apply online for an antlerless permit from May 30–June 20, 2019.
+You can apply online for an antlerless permit from May 28–June 18, 2020.
 The pages linked above will provide all of the information and tools you need in order to apply.

-You'll be emailed your drawing results on or before July 11, 2019.
-You can also learn your drawing results online, by calling 1-800-221-0659 or contacting a DWR office during business hours.
+You'll be emailed your drawing results on or before July 9, 2020.
+You can also learn your drawing results online, by calling 1-800-221-0659 or contacting a Division office during business hours.
 To protect your privacy and to comply with changes in governmental records access laws, you'll receive access to only your own drawing results.

 What's new this year?

-New hunts: For the 2019 season, the Utah Wildlife Board has approved new hunts for antlerless elk and doe pronghorn.
-See a list of new hunts for 2019.
+New hunts: For the 2020 season, the Utah Wildlife Board has approved new hunts for antlerless deer, antlerless elk, doe pronghorn, antlerless moose and ewe bighorn sheep.
+See a list of new hunts for 2020.